WICG/attribution-reporting-api/AGGREGATE.md

       "payload": "[base64-encoded HPKE encrypted data readable only by the aggregation service]", "key_id": "[string identifying public key used to encrypt payload]",

-      // Optional debugging information (also present in event-level reports),
-      // if the cookie `ar_debug` is present.
+      // Optional debugging information, if the cookie `ar_debug` is present.
       "debug_cleartext_payload": "[base64-encoded unencrypted payload]",
     },
   ],